 In September 2015, I was very honored and fortunate to be accepted as the 40th chair lineal disciple and indoor student of Zhang Yun, himself a student of the late Grandmaster Wang Peisheng.
 I was very grateful that Paul Cote and Clayton Shiu served as my sponsors into the group.
 I continue my current practice in Seattle, Washington, and return to Pittsburgh periodically for further training.

-Our practice is focused on the internal martial arts of Bagua Zhang, Hebei Xingyi Quan, and Wu Style Taiji Quan as taught within the North American Yin Cheng Gong Fa (YCGF) organization.
-Mark is a formal student of Shifu Zhang Yun, who trained extensively under the late grandmaster Wang Peisheng in Beijing.
+My current martial arts practice is focused on the internal martial arts of Bagua Zhang, Hebei Xingyi Quan, and Wu Style Taiji Quan as taught within the North American Yin Cheng Gong Fa (YCGF) organization.
+I am a formal student of Shifu Zhang Yun, who trained extensively under the late grandmaster Wang Peisheng in Beijing.

 Bagua Zhang, Xingyi Quan & Taiji Quan